isthatsilva/challenge-9-readme-geneartor/README.md

     - [Questions](#questions)

     ## Installation
-    undefined
+    First, the user must clone the repo.
+Then, the user must install Node.

     ## Usage
-    undefined
+    Must be able to generate a professional README using CLI.

     ## License
-    This project is license under undefined
+    This project is license under MIT

     ## Contributions
-    undefined
+    You can fork the repo if you want to contribute.

     ## Tests
-    Run the command "node index.js"
+    run the command "node index.js"

     ## Questions
-    If you have any questions about this project, please email at isthatsilva@gmail.com.
+    You can email me at isthatsilva@gmail.com.
     You can view more of my work at https://github.com/isthatsilva.